fserb/canvas2D/README.md

 - [**Layers**](spec/layers.md).
 Support layers in canvas, that will be drawn in one, allowing effects only possible with auxiliary canvases.

-- [**Modern filters**](spec/filters.md).
-Support composited filters, create a filter object that can be updated, and support more SVG-like filters.

 - [**Display list object**](spec/display-list-object.md).
 Format and data structure for retained mode drawings, making Canvas apps faster, more accessible and indexable.

 - [**Mesh2D**](spec/mesh2d.md).
 Draw a large number of texture-mapped triangles efficiently.